inmation/WebStudio-docs/GettingStarted/README.md

 }
 ```

 > **NOTE** If you use this JSON, the tag value is shown with many decimals.
-This can be changed as is sown in this [example](./compilations/text/text-subscribe-01.json).
+This can be changed as is shown in this [example](./compilations/text/text-subscribe-01.json).

 The `"read"` dataSource type is therefore more often used for properties, such as the number of decimals on the tag or the engineering units, that tend to be static.
-(The engineering units can be read by appending the property name to the path as show)
+The engineering units can be read by appending the property name to the path as shown

 ```json
     {